emilebosch/graphql-metrics/README.md

 # Graphql metrics

-Simple development dashboard for graphql queries.
+Simple performance dashboard for graphql queries for runtime development.
 Ouput of the Graphql hackathon.
 Dont run this in production.

 Add to bundle: